Stopping Times of Boundaries: Relaxation and Continuity: Optimal stopping

 \subsection{Financial examples}

 Suppose that $X = (X^1,\ldots,X^m)$ describes the price process of $m\ge 2$ financial assets.
 The state space is therefore $\calX = \R^m_+$.
 Moreover, consider payoff functions of the form

-where $r\ge 0$ is a constant interest rate, $\kappa>0$ is the \textit{strike} of the option, and $\alpha:\calX\to \R$ is a statistic of the underlying prices.
+where $r\ge 0$ is a constant interest rate, $\kappa>0$ is the \textit{strike} of the option, and $\alpha:\calX\to [0,\infty]$ is a statistic of the underlying prices.
 For this class of contracts, Assumption \ref{asm:star} holds with $\eta=1$, and the homeomorphism $A = (\Xi,\alpha)$, $\Xi(x)=\frac{x}{\alpha(x)}$.
 See Theorem 4.1 in \cite{ReppenSonerTissotFB} for a complete statement.

-\begin{example} Consider a \textit{max-call option}, which is obtained by choosing $\alpha(x) = \max_{i=1,...,m}x^i$, is convex.
-Hence \cref{prop:lscBdry} tells us that the stopping boundary is locally Lipschitz continuous.
-Moreover, the latent space $\calE = \Xi(\calX) $ is given by $ \{\xi \in [0,1]^m : \max_{i=1,...,m}\xi_i=1 \}$.
+\begin{example} Consider a \textit{max-call option}, which is obtained by choosing $\alpha(x) = \max_{i=1,...,m}x^i$.
+Hence $\varphi$ is convex in $x$, and \cref{prop:lscBdry} tells us that the stopping boundary is locally Lipschitz continuous.
+Moreover, we have the latent space $\calE = \{\xi \in [0,1]^m : \max_{i=1,...,m}\xi_i=1 \}$; see Assumption \ref{asm:star}.
 In particular, it is compact.
 Interestingly, the stopping region consists of $m$ connected components, as can be seen in \cref{fig:X} in the case of $m=2$ assets.
 The right panel (\cref{fig:homeo}) displays the image through $(\alpha,\Xi)$ of the upper connected component of the stopping region in \cref{fig:X}.
+Although $\calE$ is a subset of $[0,1]^2$, we can identify $\Xi(x) = (\frac{x_1}{x_2},1)$ with its first component when $x_2 \ge x_1$, as depicted in \cref{fig:homeo}.

 Max-call options are popular benchmark examples for numerical methods addressing high-dimensional optimal stopping problems; see \cite[Section 8]{ReppenSonerTissotFB} and the references therein.
 Indeed, the maximum function in the payoff makes the problem truly high-dimensional in the sense that the process $\alpha(X)$ cannot be replaced by a one-dimensional diffusion with identical law. \end{example}